jeguberman/ultragram/README.md

 * DONE redo component heiarchies and schema if you have a chance, they do not reflect .
 DONE

-* clean up MVP list, make sure it consists of reasonable goals.
+* DONE clean up MVP list, make sure it consists of reasonable goals.
 You don't need a login from facebook button (do you?)

 * DONE Clean up your schema, find out how to create a table in md documents DONE